takenet/lime-go/examples/ws-chat/README.md

 # Websocket chat

-A simple chat room made with Lime.
+A simple chat room made with Lime, using Go and Javascript.

 ![img.png](img.png)